okamayana/coding-challenge/README.md

 # Portfolio Rebalancing Module

 As outlined in the challenge's original README.md, this program takes a (possibly) unbalanced portfolio, and rebalances it such that each investment meets its given target allocation.

-In addition, the program also validates the unbalanced portfolio input prior to processing.
+In addition, the program also validates the unbalanced portfolio input prior to processing, as well as the balanced output portfolio.

 ## Functionality